Keurig Dr Pepper Inc. (KDP) on Track to Reach $42.00 in a Year

-Keurig Dr Pepper Inc. (NASDAQ: KDP) is 3.34% higher on its value in year-to-date trading and has touched a low of $33.35 and a high of $41.31 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The KDP stock was last observed hovering at around $37.93 in the last trading session, with the day’s gains setting it 0.16% off its average median price target of $42.00 for the next 12 months.
-It is also 15.36% off the consensus price target high of $45.00 offered by analysts, but current levels are -26.97% lower than the price target low of $30.00 for the same period.
+Keurig Dr Pepper Inc. (NASDAQ: KDP) is -2.14% lower on its value in year-to-date trading and has touched a low of $33.35 and a high of $41.31 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The KDP stock was last observed hovering at around $36.63 in the last trading session, with the day’s loss setting it -0.56% off its average median price target of $42.00 for the next 12 months.
+It is also 19.84% off the consensus price target high of $45.00 offered by 21 analysts, but current levels are -20.23% lower than the price target low of $30.00 for the same period.

 Sponsored

-The stock witnessed a 0.40% loss in the last 1 month and extending the period to 3 months gives it a 1.06%, and is 0.34% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.41% over the week and 1.50% over the month.
+The stock witnessed a -1.69% loss in the last 1 month and extending the period to 3 months gives it a -4.50%, and is -4.90% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.44% over the week and 1.53% over the month.

 Keurig Dr Pepper Inc. is expected to release its quarterly report on 03/02/2023.The EPS is expected to grow by 58.30% this year.